 Certain selling securityholders are, or are affiliates of, registered broker-dealers.
 These selling securityholders have represented that they acquired their securities in the ordinary course of business and, at the time of the acquisition of the securities, had no agreements or understandings, directly or indirectly, with any person to distribute the securities.
-Each selling securityholder that is a registered broker dealer is an "underwriter" within the meaning of the Securities Act of 1933.
+To the extent that we become aware that any such selling securityholders did not acquire its securities in the ordinary course of business or did have such an agreement or understanding, we will file a post-effective amendment to registration statement of which this prospectus is a part to designate such person as an "underwriter" within the meaning of the Securities Act of 1933.

 - \\ Assumes conversion of all of the holder's notes at a conversion rate of 46.9925 shares of common stock per 1,000 principal amount at maturity of the notes.
 This conversion rate is subject to adjustment as described under "Description of Notes--Conversion Rights."
 As a result, the number of shares of common stock issuable upon conversion of the notes may change in the future.
 Excludes any additional shares of common stock that may be issued by us upon the repurchase of the notes and fractional shares.
-Holders will receive a cash adjustment for any fractional share amount resulting from conversion of the notes, as described under "Description of Notes--Conversion Rights." - Based on the outstanding shares of Vishay as of February 3, 2004, none of the selling securityholders would beneficially own in excess of 1% of the outstanding shares following the sale of securities in the offering.
+Holders will receive a cash adjustment for any fractional share amount resulting from conversion of the notes, as described under "Description of Notes--Conversion Rights." - \\\ Based on the outstanding shares of Vishay as of February 3, 2004, none of the selling securityholders would beneficially own in excess of 1% of the outstanding shares following the sale of securities in the offering.